blenderous/blenderous.github.io/cv.md

 ## Experience

 I have a total experience of 9 years.
-Apart from the period when I did freelance work, I worked for 4 years and 2 months.
+Apart from the period when I did freelance work, I have worked for 4 years and 2 months.

+### Learning Django from Udemy (July 2020)
+Began learning Python from Udemy.
+Finished 102 lectures.

+### Freelance work on various projects (June 2020 - July 2020)
+- Home page for an astrology website: [https://blenderous.github.io/guru-astrology/](https://blenderous.github.io/guru-astrology/)
+- Creating an e-commerce website using Wordpress and WooCommerce (work in progress)

 ### Psychometry for Ahana Hospitals, Madurai *(Jan 2020 - March 2020)*
 - Created an application to measure depression and other mental illness: [https://blenderous.github.io/ahana-psychometry/](https://blenderous.github.io/ahana-psychometry/)